-ID CARDS
+ID Cards

-An ID card is issued at the time of registration.
-The card is used for library services, meal plans (at the Milledgeville Campus), and other activities.
+A GMC student ID card is issued to all registered students.
+The card is required to access library services, meal plans at the Milledgeville Campus and other campus activities.
+A replacement fee will be charged for lost/stolen ID cards.